Working with Reports, Batch Jobs, and XMLports

-A report gathers information based on a specified set of criteria, and organizes and presents the information in an easy-to-read, printable format.
+A report gathers information based on a specified set of criteria, and organizes and presents the information in an easy-to-read format that you can print or save as a file.
 There are many reports that you can access throughout the application.
 The reports typically provide information relative to the context of the page you are on.
-For example, the Customer page includes reports for the top 10 customers and the sales statistics, and more.
+For example, the Customer page includes reports for the top 10 customers, sales statistics, and more.

-Batch jobs do more or less the same as reports but for the purpose of performing a process.
+Batch jobs and XMLports do more or less the same as reports, but for the purpose of performing a process or exporting data.
 For example, the Create Reminders batch job creates reminder documents for customers with overdue payments.

-This topic refers mainly to "report", but similar information applies to batch jobs.
+This topic refers mainly to "report", but similar information applies to batch jobs and XMLports.

 You can find reports in the Reports tab on selected pages, or you can use search to find reports by name.

-When you open a report, you are typically presented with a page where you set various options and filters that determine what to include in the report.
-This page is called the report request page.
-For example, the report request page lets you create a report for a specific customer, a certain date range, or sort the order of information in the report.
-Here is an example of a report request page:
+When you open a report, batch job, or XMLport, you are typically presented with a request page where you set various options and filters that determine what to include in the report.

-The Show results section on a request page provides a generic filtering capability for reports.
+The Filter list by section on a request page provides a generic filtering capability for reports.
 These filters are optional.

-Some reports will ignore any such filters, meaning that no matter what filter is set in the Show results section, the output of the report is the same.
+Some reports will ignore any such filters, meaning that no matter what filter is set in the Filter list by section, the output of the report is the same.
 It is not possible to provide a list of which fields are ignored in which reports, so you will have to experiment with the filters when using them.

 Example: When you use the Create Reminders batch job, a filter for the Customer Ledger Entries field of Last Issued Reminder Level will be ignored because filters are fixed for that batch job.